tonylixu/devops/algorithm/219-contains-duplicate-2/README.md

 If the element doesn't exist, we add it into the dictionary, else if the difference qualifies, we return `True`, otherwise we update the value index to be the current index and move on to the next element.

 If at the end there's no element qualifies, we return False.

+Note: Since we are getting values from dictionary, it is a good idea to use the python built-in method dict.get(key[, default]) from Python standard library.
+If the key exists in the dict, then the value for that key is returned.
+If it does not exist, then the default value specified as the second argument to get() is returned.
+Note that the default value defaults to None if a second argument is not provided.